clivemiller/CollegeYear2/clive/secure_coding_analysis/notes/week_1/monday.notes.md

 - narrowing
   - when converting from a wider data type to a narrower type, the machine uses only one mechanism, truncation

+### Int conversion errors
+- example:
+  - juice = apple + orange  (valid)
+  - if (apple > orange) (??? what do we compare?)
+- Hence: hidden type conversions -> transform both operands into a comparable data type
+  - When does this happen?
+    - +, -, *, /, %, ...
+    - Relational/equality : <, >, <=, >=, ==, !=
+    - bitwise : &, etc

+- Integer promotions
+  - int types smaller than int are promoted when an operating is performed on them
+  - promoted types (if result is int)
+    - unsigned/signed char
+    - unsigned/signed short

+- Rule 1:
+  - floating points take precedence
+    - if one arg is a floating point, the other arg is converted
+    - if one floating point is less precise that the other, it is converted to be more precise